 9. Work from home has become the new normal in the post-COVID-19-world.
 How well are you prepared to manage a remote team?

 In the present world, project managers often choose their teams from a global workforce and are expected to manage teams remotely.
-You should be equipped with the knowledge and skills to work with team members virtually.
+You should have the knowledge and skills to work with team members virtually.
 It calls for a different management technique.
 Your answer to this project management interview question should clearly describe the project management methodology you may choose to manage people and resources in a remote environment.

 10. How do you determine the prioritization of tasks in any project?